-If someone you care about is struggling with addiction to drugs or alcohol, a rehab center that teaches relapse prevention techniques may give your loved one the tools to cope with common relapse triggers long after treatment is over.
+If someone you care about is struggling with addiction to drugs or alcohol, an addiction treatment center that teaches relapse prevention techniques may give them the tools to cope with common recurrence triggers long after treatment is over.

 At The Raleigh House, we take addiction recurrence prevention seriously.
 According to the National Institute on Drug Abuse, 40 to 60 percent of people in addiction recovery will relapse.
 We know what the statistics say, and we are committed to giving our clients the best possible chance to beat the odds.
 If your loved one is in addiction recovery, it’s beneficial to know the most common reasons people resume substance use, so you can help your loved one avoid them.

 1. Traumatic Life Events

 Your loved one’s time in addiction treatment should have taught them healthy coping skills to manage past trauma and life’s future ups and downs.
 Like any new skill, though, effectively managing trauma takes time.
 If they are continuing to struggle with trauma they’ve experienced or are facing a new challenging event, they may be more likely to resume drinking or using drugs.